kebohn/RaspberryNas/README.md

 8. Configure that docker will always restart after booting up the Raspberry Pi by: `sudo systemctl enable docker`
 9. Copy the docker-compose.yml in this Repo to the Raspberry Pi instance and fill in the necessary passwords for the database and the user
 10. Now copy the absolute path (Step 10 from the OpenMediaVault installation) to the position `volumes` such that nextcloud will copy all files to the external harddrive
+11. execute `docker-compose up` in the same directory where you saved the docker compose file, the nextcloud server and the database will be installed
-11. Open a new browser window and type in the Raspberry Pi IP Address with port 8080 and create a new user
+12. Open a new browser window and type in the Raspberry Pi IP Address with port 8080 and create a new user
-12. Nextcloud will install the necessary applications and your cloud storage is now set up!
+13. Nextcloud will install the necessary applications and your cloud storage is now set up!